ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning

 \textbf{\rebuttal{Distillation from a privileged predictor}{Student predictor from a privileged teacher}.} The replanning approach stresses the importance of continuously making predictions during motion planning.
 However, when using a suboptimal predictor, the motion planning trajectory will inevitably encounter out-of-distribution states, thereby hindering prediction accuracy.
-Fortunately, during training, we have access to privileged object state information that allows us to use an accurate teacher predictor.
+During training, we have access to privileged object state information that allows us to use an accurate teacher predictor.
 Specifically, the privileged predictor selects one of the source demos and transforms the target pose in the demo according to the current object state, similar to the data generation procedure described in Sec.~\ref{sec:data-gen}.
-We denote the teacher predictor $\mathcal{I}^\text{Priv}$, and the HSP variant that uses this predictor as \emph{HSP-Priv} (equivalent to HSP-Class in \cite{garrett2024skillmimicgen}).
-Given the teacher predictor, we can distill our predictor with:
+We denote the teacher predictor $\mathcal{I}^\text{Priv}$, and the HSP variant that uses this predictor as \emph{HSP-Priv} (HSP-Class in \cite{garrett2024skillmimicgen}).
+Given the teacher predictor $\mathcal{I}^\text{Priv}$, we can distill $\mathcal{I}_{\theta_i}$ by minimizing the mean squared error to the teacher predicted pose on the motion planning trajectory states $s\in\tau_\text{MP}$.
+We initialize $\mathcal{I}_{\theta_i}$ by sampling trajectories $\tau_\text{MP}$ using $\mathcal{I}^\text{Priv}$ as pose predictor.
+With a reasonably accurate $\mathcal{I}_{\theta_i}$, we then perform online distillation by sampling $\tau_\text{MP}$ directly with $\mathcal{I}_{\theta_i}$ to bridge the distribution gap.